🎯 Adaptive Efficiency Monitor Simulator (AEMS)

 Max Daily Severity: Set the upper limit for how bad a single day can be.
 This prevents extreme outliers from dominating your score.

-Target Increment: Set realistic improvement goals.
+Target Efficiency: Set realistic improvement goals.
 Small increments (5-20%) are often more achievable than dramatic changes.

 Perfect Day Probability: Set the probability of a perfect day to occur.